ziotom78/raytracing_course/tomasi-ray-tracing-12a.md

 ```

-# *Tokens* and Class Hierarchies {#tokens-and-class-hierarchies}
+# Tokens and Class Hierarchies {#tokens-and-class-hierarchies}

 -   There are some disadvantages to using a class hierarchy:

     #.
-The code becomes very verbose: you have to implement many classes, all very similar to each other.
+The code becomes verbose: you have to implement many classes, all very similar to each other.
     #.
 Class hierarchies are designed to be *extensible*: you can always define a new class derived from `Token`.
-But in the case of a language, the list of token types is fixed and very unlikely to change.
+But in the case of a language, the list of token types is fixed and unlikely to grow.

--   The most suitable type for a *token* is a *sum type*, also called a *tagged union* or *object variant*, which contrasts with the *product types* that you all know (probably without knowing it).
+-   The most suitable type for a token is a *sum type*, also called a *tagged union* or *object variant*, which contrasts with the *product types* that you all know (probably without knowing it).
 Let's see what they consist of.

 # *Product Types*

--   The `struct`/`class` of languages like C++, Python, and Julia are *product types* because, from a formal point of view, they are a **Cartesian product** between sets.
+-   The classic `struct`/`class` used by C++/C\#/… defines a *product type* because, from a mathematical point of view, it is a **Cartesian product** between sets.

 -   Consider this definition in C++: